Amna Riaz

 Amna Riaz (born 17 August 1990) is a Pakistani YouTuber and food expert who is known for her channel Kitchen with Amna.
 She is the first Pakistani woman to receive a Gold Play Button.

 Riaz started her channel in 2016 and subsequently uploaded her first video as a test.
 Riaz teaches beginners complex Pakistani dishes in short and simple videos.

 Personal life

 Riaz was born in Lahore, Pakistan.

 Amna Riaz has four siblings, two brothers and two sisters.
 She married Umair Zafar in 2020.
 She had a daughter in 2021 named Ayat Umair.
+She had a son named Abdullah Umair in 2022.